Energy in Japan: Electricity sector

 Japan had 282 GW of total installed electricity generating capacity in 2010, the third largest in the world behind the United States and China.
 However, after the damage by the 2011 earthquake, capacity is estimated to be around 243 GW in mid-2011.
 It was one of the world's largest users of solar energy, in fourth place behind Germany, Italy, and China.
 With 53 active nuclear power generating reactor units in 2009, that year Japan ranked third in the world in that respect, after the United States (104 reactors) and France (59).
 Almost one quarter (24.93%) of its electricity production was from nuclear plants, compared to 76.18% for France and 19.66% for the United States.
 However, after the 2011 Tōhoku earthquake and tsunami and the subsequent Fukushima Daiichi nuclear disaster, all plants eventually shut down in May 2012 and Ōi Nuclear Power Plant was restarted and operational between June 2012 and September 2013.
-On 11 August 2015 and 1 November 2015, the two nuclear reactor of the Sendai Nuclear Power Plant were restarted respectively.

-Since the generation disruption caused by the Fukushima disaster, rapid steps have been made to liberalize the electricity supply market.
+On 11 August 2015 and 1 November 2015, the two nuclear reactors of Sendai Nuclear Power Plant were restarted respectively.Since the generation disruption caused by the Fukushima disaster, rapid steps have been made to liberalize the electricity market.
 One way this was done in Japan is through the feed-in-tariff scheme.
 This was announced in 2012 as a direct consequence of the Fukushima disaster.
 The feed-in-tariff scheme encourages utility operators and companies to purchase and invest in renewable energy.
 The Ministry of Economy, Trade and Industry set prices for various renewable energy sources to encourage the production and consumption of renewable energy.
 In April 2016 domestic and small business customers became able to select from over 250 supplier companies competitively selling electricity.
 Also wholesale electricity trading on the Japan Electric Power Exchange has been encouraged.

+Japan produced 1004.8 TWh of electricity in 2021, close to 4% of the electricity generated in the world and 8% of that in Asia-Pacific (3rd largest behind China and India).
+Japan consumed 17.03 EJ, 3% of the world's consumption and 7% of Asia-Pacific's consumption (3rd largest behind China and India).

+Nuclear energy's contribution to electricity generation has fluctuated, dropping to zero in 2014, then climbing to 6.5% by 2019.
+It fell to 4.3% in 2020, slightly rose to 5.9% in 2021, and then decreased once more to 4.8% in 2022.